 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Staff will also be made aware and receive training to recognise signs of other safeguarding issues that can put children at risk of harm (included in Part 1 of KCSIE, specifically "Safeguarding issues" and the Annex: further information).
+Staff will also be made aware and receive training to recognise signs of other safeguarding issues that can put children at risk of harm (included in Part 1 of Keeping Children Safe in Education, specifically "Safeguarding issues" and Annex: Further information).